 In addition, students can do individual projects: they can approach a potential supervisor (a senior member of staff, a postdoc, a PhD candidate, or an academic visitor at the ILLC) and ask whether they can do a project or reading course with him or her.
 Individual projects can be done at any time of the year.

 Both coordinated and individual projects will be graded on a PASS/FAIL basis.

-Presentations: The local instructors will introduce their projects during a meeting in December (January projects) or May (June project).
-The next project presentations will be on Friday 13 December 2019, 5-7pm at ILLC.
+The local instructors will introduce their projects during a meeting in December (January projects) or May (June project).
+The next project presentations will be held online on Monday 18 May 2020, from 5pm.

 - January projects: last Friday of Period 2 (end of December)

 - June projects: last Friday of Period 5 (end of May)

 The final list of coordinated projects offered in January is announced in November-December.